-Judge won’t dismiss 10-year-old murder case
+Murder charge remains for man jailed for decade without bail

 MONTGOMERY, Ala.
-(AP) — A judge is refusing to dismiss murder charges against an Alabama inmate who has been held in jail for a decade without a trial.
+(AP) — A judge is refusing to dismiss a murder charge against an Alabama inmate who has been held in jail for a decade without a trial, ruling there is no evidence that the state purposely or negligently delayed the case.

-Houston County Circuit Judge Kevin Moulton wrote in a Friday order that there is no evidence the state purposely delayed the case against Kharon Davis.
+Kharon Davis was arrested in June 2007 in the shooting death of Pete Reaves in Dothan.
+He has been held without bail in the Houston County Jail since his arrest a decade ago, as the trial date got pushed back numerous times.

-Davis is charged in the 2007 shooting death of Pete Reaves.
-He has been held in jail for a decade without bail.
+Davis’ newest defense team asked a judge to dismiss the case, arguing an earlier judge allowed Davis to be represented for four years by an attorney who had a conflict of interest.
+Davis’ first defense lawyer, Ben Meredith, was the father of a police investigator expected to testify in the case.
+Meredith was removed from the case in 2011.

-His attorneys say the original judge allowed Davis to be represented for four years by an attorney with a conflict of interest because the attorney’s son was the police investigator on the case.
+Houston County Circuit Judge Kevin Moulton wrote Friday in a 22-page order and analysis that the state “reluctantly conceded” that the delay was problematic, but sided with state prosecutors who also said it did not merit dismissal.

 Most Read Stories